0xJonas/skylite/docs/variables_and_types.md

 ## Identifiers

-Variable identifiers are initially defined in an asset file, like an actor or scene asset, and therefore start as a Scheme symbol.
+Variable identifiers are initially defined in an asset file, like a node asset, and therefore start as a Scheme symbol.
 When a variable is given a counterpart in Rust code, the casing of the identifier is changed to match the variable's function in the code.
 It is important to note that the names of asset files are themselves identifiers which follow this same pattern.

 An identifier can assume the following casings: